Code-Institute-Submissions/amaama/README.md

 After several unsuccessful tries to fix the issues, it was decided to keep the style as it is.
 Internet Explorer is the least popular browser and visible white space is not a critical issue.

 The website was also tested on different screen sizes using Responsive Web Design Tester in Google Chrome. jQuery code functionality was tested using console in browser.

+### Deployment

 The website was deployed to GitHub pages.